aleshaleksey/fansys23/08-spell-list.md

 The spell does not in any way alter the abilities or physical properties of the target.
 Thus a close examination of the target ("prospect" or "observe" at close range) vs the Threshold of the caster, reveals the illusion.
 Likewise, every time an observer perceives the target to behave, smell, or produce tactile stimuli that do not match its appearance, the observer may make a WIS save to break the illusion.
 An observer that has broken the illusion sees the actual form of the target and no longer perceives the illusory form.

-Thus, for example, if the target is disguised as a winged, and the illusory wings "clip" through a physical object, such as a bookshelf, any observers of this make a WIS save.
+Thus, for example, if the target is disguised as a winged, and the illusory wings pass through a physical object, such as a bookshelf, any observers of this may make a WIS save.
 A group may rule that particularly flagrant mismatches between appearances and observed 'behaviour' automatically break the illusion (but this is a slippery slope, and is not recommended).

 **Limitations**: Entities with "tremor sense", "blind-sight" and "true sight" automatically disregard the illusion.